Lean Startup Validation: Don't Be Cheap

 Dare to charge more and then live up to the challenge.
 It’s not about becoming so affordable that everybody can get some value out of you, it’s about creating so much value that the right customers are happy to pay you a fair price in exchange.

-How do you manage the pricing objection in sales?
+How to manage the pricing objection in sales?

 Slay the feature creep monster